Psychic Fever from Exile Tribe: 2022–2023: Debut and early activities

-2024
+2024–present: "Just Like Dat" and international expansion

 On January 19, the digital EP 99.9 Psychic Radio, produced by JP the Wavy, was released.
 The lead track "Just Like Dat" charted in the top 50 of Spotify's viral charts in nine Asian countries, including Japan, and has over 200 million views on TikTok.

 On April 3, they released their second EP, Psychic File II, which ranked No. 2 on the Oricon Weekly Chart.

 On May 2, the group's first variety TV show Psy psy !
-Pyschic Fever (Nippon TV, 5 episodes) began airing.
+Psychic Fever (Nippon TV, 5 episodes) began airing.
 They filmed on location in Thailand, and each member introduced "charms of Thailand they want to share with Japan."

 From September to October, they toured again, performing in Chiang Mai, Kuala Lumpur, and Bangkok.

 In October, Kokoro Kohatsu appeared as an actor in the Yomiuri TV/Nippon TV Platinum Night Thursday drama "Octo: Emotion Investigator Shinno Akari Season 2."
 The group also provided the song "Cold Rain" as the opening theme for the same drama.